bitnami/charts/bitnami/clickhouse-operator/README.md

 ### Deploying extra resources

 Apart from the Operator, you may want to deploy ClickHouse Installation or ClickHouse Keeper Installation objects.
 For covering this case, the chart allows adding the full specification of other objects using the `extraDeploy` parameter.
-The following example creates a ClickHouse Installation using the `default-pod-template` pod template:
+The following example creates a ClickHouse Installation using the `default-clickhouse` pod template:

 ```yaml
 extraDeploy: